 \section{Application: Computing Fibonacci Numbers}

-We use eigenvalue decomposition to compute the Fibonacci number.
-This example is drawn from \citet{strang1993introduction}.
-Every new Fibonacci number $F_{k+2}$ is the sum of the two previous Fibonacci numbers $F_{k+1}+F_{k}$.
-The sequence is $0, 1, 1, 2, 3, 5, 8, \ldots$.
-Now, the problem is what is the number of $F_{100}$?
-The eigenvalue decomposition can help find the general formula of the sequence.
+Eigenvalue decomposition offers a powerful method for computing Fibonacci numbers \citep{strang1993introduction}.
+The Fibonacci sequence is defined recursively: each term $F_{k+2}$ is the sum of the two preceding terms, $F_{k+1}+F_{k}$.
+The sequence begins as $0, 1, 1, 2, 3, 5, 8, \ldots$.
+A natural question arises: What is the value of $F_{100}$?
+Eigenvalue decomposition allows us to derive a general formula for the Fibonacci sequence.
 Let $\bu_{k}= $.
-Then $\bu_{k+1}= =
+By the definition of the Fibonacci sequence, we have $\bu_{k+1}= =